 In junior high school, I joined the jazz band immediately, and really fell in love with the music, so much so, that I already knew that making music was how I wanted to spend the rest of my life.
-Yet, it seemed like such a long shot to make it playing trumpet (high school friend Jim Sisko proved me wrong by making a lifelong career on trumpet).
+Yet, it seemed like such a long shot to make it in music playing trumpet, although high school friend Jim Sisko proved me wrong by making a lifelong career on trumpet.

 It didn’t hurt that the drums sounded so much more fun and the drummers seemed so cool and chill.
 Plus the girl-attention was off the charts.
 That junior high school brain made up its mind and convinced my parents to let me take up the drums.